United States : Safety by City

 - Washington DC

-Portland has its own charm: its environment and vibe is not fast-paced; instead it has a more laid-back, smaller town feel to it.
+Portland has its charm: its environment and vibe are not fast-paced; instead, it has a more laid-back, smaller town feel to it.

-It also has a reputation of one of the safest major cities in the United States by virtually any measure.
+It also has a reputation as one of the safest major cities in the United States by virtually any measure.

 The town itself is truly beautiful: it offers lots of gorgeous trees and greenery in the city and old homes, rolling hills and mountains.